• Skip to primary navigation

 Millionaire shortbread on a cutting board being cut with a knife.

-Let’s just take a moment to gaze at that gooey caramel oozing out of the shortbread squares.
-This really is an indulgent treat and I hope you feel inspired to try making it after reading this post.
-Leave a comment and let me know what you think of it.
+Look at that gooey caramel oozing out of the shortbread squares!
+This really is an indulgent treat, and I hope you feel inspired to make it.

 A close up of a millionaire square being held, showing the caramel oozing out of the side.